JuaneloJuanelo/WordAPI2/resources/body.md

 Parameter      | Type   | Description
 -------------- | ------ | ------------
 `text`          | string | Required.
 Text to be inserted.
+`location`          | string | Either "Start" "End"  the body of the document.

 #### Returns